ellejxl/reproduce/README.md

 # Reproduce

-This repository contains scripts and information to reproduce all results in scAnnotate manuscript.
+This repository contains scripts and information to reproduce all results in our manuscript.

 # About this project